Canon PowerShot SD1000 Review

 • Software for both Mac and PCs, compatible with Windows Vista

-Canon introduced the SD1000, a camera that has a retro look that is almost identical to that of the original model of the ELPH, not long after the ten-year anniversary of the ELPH.
-This was Canon’s way of bringing the ELPH back to its roots, despite the fact that the design has undergone some minor changes over the years.
+Canon introduced the SD1000, a camera with a retro look almost identical to that of the original model of the ELPH, not long after the tenth anniversary of the ELPH.
+This was Canon’s way of bringing the ELPH back to its roots, even though the design had undergone minor changes.

 In addition to its small size and striking appearance, the 7-megapixel SD1000 possesses a conventional 3x optical zoom with a 35mm equivalent focal range of 35-105mm, a 2.5-inch LCD that provides a resolution of 230,000 pixels, and an optical viewfinder, which is uncommon in cameras of this size.

-This digital point-and-shoot camera is part of the Digital ELPH series, therefore it does not have manual controls for the shutter speed or aperture.
-However, it does include a number of scene modes, exposure compensation, and both manual and automatic ISO settings.
-One simple touch of a button activates the brand-new on-demand Auto ISO Shift function, which increases the light sensitivity all the way to a maximum of 800.
-White balance can be adjusted manually, automatically, or selected from a number of presets (manual).
+This digital point-and-shoot camera is part of the Digital ELPH series.
+Therefore it does not have manual controls for the shutter speed or aperture.
+However, it includes several scene modes, exposure compensation, and both manual and automatic ISO settings.
+One simple touch of a button activates the brand-new on-demand Auto ISO Shift function, which increases the light sensitivity to a maximum of 800.
+In addition, white balance can be adjusted manually, automatically, or selected from several presets (manual).

-Long exposures of up to 15 seconds are achievable with this camera, despite the fact that its maximum auto shutter speed is just 1/1500 of a second (the one way you can set a manual shutter speed, is available through the Function Menu).
+Long exposures of up to 15 seconds are achievable with this camera, even though its maximum auto shutter speed is just 1/1500 of a second (the one way you can set a manual shutter speed is available through the Function Menu).
 Some of the most notable features of the camera are the ability to make fine-tuning changes, customize the settings for the self-timer, use stitch-assist for up to 26 frames, and to have diverse movie selections.

 Special Features